How we use your personal information

 We will keep a record of your contact with us, whether by phone, email, in writing or in person.
 This may include CCTV images, recording of calls to our Contact Centre, and noting any action taken as a result of your contact with us.

-For visitors to the website, we automatically collect the following information:
+For visitors to the website, in order for our website to work correctly, we automatically collect the following information:

 Technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform and if you access our website via your mobile device we will collect your unique phone identifier.